 - I. No or insufficient income generation due to a low profit margin and/or low yields; - 2.
-Projects participants are insufficiently involved in setting up the project; and - 3.
+Projects participants are insufficiently involved in setting up the project, and/or roles and responsibilities of the various actors are unclear; and - 3.
 Farmers are insufficiently informed, leading to inappropriate farming practises and unrealistic expectations.